 - offending history

-- all contacts with Wirral Youth Offending Service
+- all contacts with Wirral Youth Justice Service

 Sharing your information

-As well as the types of professionals mentioned in the privacy notice, Wirral Youth Offending Service is required by law to pass some information on to the Ministry of Justice.
+As well as the types of professionals mentioned in the privacy notice, Wirral Youth Justice Service is required by law to pass some information on to the Ministry of Justice.

 We take out any really personal information, such as names, so there is nothing passed on to the Ministry of Justice that means a young person can be identified.
 The information is stored and transferred securely.